xsivestef/audiowagon_beta/docs/index.markdown

 - What happened?
 Describe all steps that you did exactly
 - What did you expect to happen?
 - At what date/time did the issue happen? (so I can align with the timestamps in the log files)
-- Log files are being created continously on your USB stick (if this is enabled in the settings).
+- Log files are being created continously on your USB drive (if this is enabled in the settings).
 Please attach these logfiles from around the date/time when this happened (also provide previous logfile).
 They have filenames like `audiowagon_<date_and_time>.log`.